Research Profile Social cohesion

 Information about the project

-The project “Bible unplugged” creates innovative and creative approaches to engage with biblical texts in youth work and church contexts.
+The project “Bible unplugged” creates innovative and creative approaches to engage with biblical texts in youth work and education and church contexts.
 Young people from various regions in Germany share their perspectives and contribute to video clips designed for ecclesiastical and societal educational purposes.

 Project leader